lucas1131/CaptureTheFlag/README.md

 There are some issues that I know of:

 Critical:
 - There is a bug that I believe is related to projectile replication that causes a hard crash.
 I couldn't find the cause but the stack trace always come from garbage collector or networking serialization, so I have a hunch this has to do with either destroying an actor that's trying to replicate or some property might be overwritten with null and I couldn't find it.
+(I found a last-minute crash that could be related to this, just maybe, hoping it is because I don't have more time to test)

 High priority:
 - I don't think my replication is perfectly configured because there's quite a bit of stuttering for client movement, and I understand that the CharacterMovementComponent should already be able to do prediction and reconciliation.
 But as this was only noticeable in packaged builds, I only notices this too late and I had hard crashes to fix.